dragonfly-science/dragonfly-website/content/people/2020-07-28-senior-data-scientist-vacancy/content.md

 ---
-title: Senior data scientist
+title: Senior data scientist — Papa Reo
 sortorder: "0"
 tag: vacancies
 teaser: ""
-banner: /content/people/2020-07-28-senior-data-scientist-vacancy/dragonfly-wing-thin.png
+banner: 2020-07-28-senior-data-scientist-vacancy/dragonfly-wing-thin.png
 ---

 We are looking for an experienced data scientist who is skilled in the development and application of machine learning methods to natural language problems.
-Knowledge of te reo and tikanga Māori or other Polynesian languages is desired but is not required.
+Relationships with Māori or Pacific island communities, and knowledge of te reo and tikanga Māori or other Polynesian languages are preferred.

 We seek a data scientist with experience relevant to the development of: